SERVICES

 Cognitive Processing Therapy - An empirically-validated therapy for PTSD

 Many people avoid getting treatment for their post-traumatic stress (PTSD) because the mere thought of reviewing the terrifying and shameful details of the trauma is intolerable.
-I used to avoid treating PTSD because rehashing traumatic details ad nauseum was counterintuitive to me and I didn't find much benefit in it.
+I used to avoid treating PTSD because rehashing traumatic details ad nauseum was counterintuitive to me and I didn't find much benefit in it (and it can sometimes do more harm than good).
 Then I learned about Cognitive Processing Therapy (CPT) and everything clicked.
 CPT is an evidence-based therapy proven to be extremely effective for PTSD.
 It is strongly recommended by the APA and is used by the VA.
-CPT is time-limited (typically 8-15 sessions) and does not require sharing the details of the trauma, which is generally unhelpful and can be retraumatizing.
+CPT is time-limited (typically 8-15 sessions) and does not require sharing the details of the trauma, which can be retraumatizing.
 The key to healing PTSD lies not in discussing details of the event but in understanding how the trauma changed/amplified your beliefs about yourself and the world, noticing how those inaccurate/unhealthy beliefs negatively affect your everyday functioning and mood.
 CPT relies heavily on daily homework to change the way you think (which changes the way you feel, behave, and believe) because practicing something is what develops neuronal connections so a new way of doing or thinking goes from intentional to natural (much like learning to drive a car.
 Once you have done it many times you automatically do it without having to think very hard).
 Once I found CPT I got officially trained by the protocol developer and now I love treating trauma.
 Because this actually works if you do the work.

 Discernment Counseling - When one is Leaning In and the other Leaning Out